Journey to Become Agile Coach

 || Certifications or Credentials

 The other part is credentialing.
 I have seen that certifications are widely used as a filter to get the right profile with assessment and interview, though nobody would ask in interviews about your certifications.
-Other problem with certifications is that they come with an expiry.
-Once expired it is just a money-making process the certification body.
+Another problem with certifications is that they come with an expiry.
+Once expired it is just a money-making process for the certification body.
 There would not be any learning for you.
 So, think before you plan to go for any certification.
 As I mentioned earlier, learning is free only these certifications would have a cost attached.

 I hope this information would help you in your journey.
 Thanks